Wantook/Calendar/README.md

 ### Overview

-A Calendar app made using .NET MAUI in an MVVM format.
+A Calendar app made using .NET MAUI in an MVVM format

+I hate this lol